4.1 Valence Bond Theory

 (a) The overlap of two p orbitals is greatest when the orbitals are directed end to end. (b) Any other arrangement results in less overlap.
 The dots indicate the locations of the nuclei.

 The overlap of two s orbitals (as in H2), the overlap of an s orbital and a p orbital (as in HCl), and the end-to-end overlap of two p orbitals (as in Cl2) all produce sigma bonds (σ bonds), as illustrated in Figure 4 a-c, respectively.
-A σ bond is a covalent bond in which the electron density is concentrated in the region along the internuclear axis; that is, a line between the nuclei would pass through the center of the overlap region.
-Single bonds in Lewis structures are described as σ bonds in valence bond theory.
+A σ bond is a covalent bond where the electron density concentrates along the internuclear axis; in other words, a line between the nuclei passes through the center of the overlap region.
+In valence bond theory, single bonds in Lewis structures are described as σ bonds.

 Sigma (σ) bonds form from the overlap of the following: (a) two s orbitals, (b) an s orbital and a p orbital, and (c) two p orbitals.
 The dots indicate the locations of the nuclei.